SebastianObi/RNS-Tools/rns_server_shop/README.md

   ./rns_server_shop.py
   ```
 - After the first start you must perform the initial configuration.
 This is done in the client application.
+- To do this, start the client app and then the shop server.
+In the announcement list you should see a new unconfigured shop.
+Open it to take over the administration.
+The first active user who opens a shop will automatically become the administrator.

 ### Run as a system service/deamon: